Ivan1248/obsidian-selective-publisher/README.md

 ## Other information

 - All Git operations are executed locally.
 No data is sent to external servers except via the Git remote.
-- AI agents used in development: Claude 3.7, GPT-4o, Claude 4.5 Opus, Gemini 3 Flash, Gemini 3 Pro, Claude 4.5 Haiku, GPT-5.2, Claude 4.5 Opus.
+- AI agents used in development: Claude 3.7, GPT-4o, Claude 4.5 Opus, Gemini 3 Flash, Gemini 3 Pro, Claude 4.5 Haiku, GPT-5.2, Claude 4.6 Opus.

 ## Related projects

 - [Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe)
-   - Publishes via the GitHub API.
-   - Doesn't require Git and a local repository.
+   - Publishes via the GitHub API rather than a local Git repository.
    - Has more features and options, including processing of links and dataviews.
+   - Has less flexible filtering of files.